-Assuming ambient temperatures (70-80° F), the Epoxy Pool Paint can be recoated in approximately 4-6 hours.
+Assuming ambient temperatures (70-80°F), the Epoxy and Water Borne Pool Paint can be recoated in approximately 4-6 hours.
 The Chlorinated Rubber Pool Paint and the Synthetic Rubber Based Pool Paint both require 24 hours before recoating.
-The Water Borne Pool Paint can be recoated in 4-6 hours.

-14. "O.K., the paint is on!
+14. "OK., the paint is on!
 When can I refill my pool?"